Kunchacko Boban: 1997–2006

 Following the success of Aniathipravu, Kunchacko Boban was cast in hit films such as Nakshathrathaarattu (1998), Mayilpeelikkavu (1998) and Niram (1999), which was among 1999's highest-grossing Malayalam films and songs of "Niram" are still very popular.
-The actor reunited with his debut film's director Fazil in Harikrishnans, where he played a cameo, which marked the reunion of Mohanlal and Mammootty after nine years and it was the highest-grossing Malayalam film of the year.| Then he appeared in commercially successful films such as Priyam (2000), Sathyam Sivam Sundaram (2000), Dosth (2001), Narendran Makan Jayakanthan Vaka (2001) and Kalyanaraman (2002).
+The actor reunited with his debut film's director Fazil in Harikrishnans, where he played a cameo, which marked the reunion of Mohanlal and Mammootty after eight years and it was the highest-grossing Malayalam film of the year.| Then he appeared in commercially successful films such as Priyam (2000), Sathyam Sivam Sundaram (2000), Dosth (2001), Narendran Makan Jayakanthan Vaka (2001) and Kalyanaraman (2002).

 In 2005, after his marriage, he took a break from films.

 2008–present

 Kunchacko Boban returned to films in 2008 with a special appearance in a song in Twenty:20 and later acted in Shafi's LollyPop.
 His real comeback was in 2009 with comedy film Gulumal: The Escape, directed by popular ad filmmaker and director V. K. Prakash.
 Gulumal was followed by a string of successful films which established him as one of the most successful actors of the last decade and he made a complete makeover of his screen image in his comeback.

 In 2010 he played the lead role in the films such as Jeethu Joseph's Mummy & Me, Sakudumbam Shyamala and Lal Jose's Elsamma Enna Aankutty, all of which were commercial successes and reviewers praised Kunchacko Boban for his performance in Elsamma Enna Aankutty.

 In 2011, he played the central character in the road thriller film Traffic.
 The film's success and wide critical acclaim ushered in a trend that followed in Malayalam cinema, dubbed the New generation movies.
 This was followed by another film Seniors where for the first time he took on a negative role playing a criminal, which was commercial success at the box office and he won SIIMA Award for Best Actor in a Negative Role - Malayalam.
 In the same year he acted again in films like Three Kings, Sevens and Doctor Love.
 He also won the Youth Icon award at Asianet Film Awards.

 In 2012, he was featured in three films, Lal Jose's Spanish Masala, Ordinary and Mallu Singh.
 In Spanish Masala he played a full-length negative role which had Dileep as main lead.
 Ordinary had a high opening at the Kerala box office and had 10,000 showings in theatres before reaching the 50-day mark.
 Mallu Singh is credited as 50th film of Kunchacko Boban.
 Ordinary and Mallu Singh both films became major commercial success at the box office.